 No matter what kind of blender you have, with this technique, they can all be improved.

-Taking some time and building a sound enclosure will save you much frustration while in the kitchen.
+Taking some time and building a DIY blender enclosure will save you much frustration while in the kitchen.

 It’s not as simple as making a sound enclosure from wood.

 There are other steps that you can take to reduce your blender noise.

 This is important for people using blenders at their business because you always want the customers comfortable with no noisy blenders putting them off.

 Silent blenders are great for making breakfast smoothies in the mornings before work or school.

 When it’s just me and my husband up in our house most days we love using a silent blender because nobody else has to hear us blending away first thing in the morning.